 Which brokers offers more tradeable asset classes, TMGM or Trade360?

-TMGM offers a more diverse selection of investment options than Trade360 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, TMGM has 12000, compared to 1062 from Trade360.
+TMGM offers a more diverse selection of investment options than Trade360 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, TMGM has 12000, compared to 1062 from Trade360.

 Can I trade cryptocurrency with TMGM or Trade360?